Alex-XJK/cpark/README.md

 - `concepts::ConceptName<>`: upper camel case.
 All concepts defined by this project should be put in a namespace `concepts`.
 - `MACRO_NAME()`: snake case with all characters upper.
 ### Formatting
+Format the code with the `.clang-format` file.
+Currently, it uses google style.